-Comorbidities (or risk factors) that are or might be associated with an increased risk of progression to severe COVID-19a include: moderate-to-severe asthma; chronic lung diseases such as chronic obstructive pulmonary disease (COPD) (including emphysema and chronic bronchitis), idiopathic pulmonary fibrosis and cystic fibrosis; diabetes (including type 1 or type 2); serious heart conditions, including heart failure, coronary artery disease, congenital heart disease, cardiomyopathies, and pulmonary hypertension; moderate to severe high blood pressure; obesity (body mass index [BMI] $\geq$ 30 kg/m); chronic liver disease, including cirrhosis; sickle cell disease; thalassemia; cerebrovascular disease; neurologic conditions (dementia); end stage renal disease; organ transplantation; cancer; human immunodeficiency virus (HIV) infection and other immunodeficiencies; hepatitis B infection; sleep apnea; and participants who live in nursing homes or long-term care facilities.
+Comorbidities (or risk factors) that are or might be associated with an increased risk of progression to severe COVID-19a include: moderate to severe asthma; chronic lung diseases such as chronic obstructive pulmonary disease (COPD) (including emphysema and chronic bronchitis), idiopathic pulmonary fibrosis and cystic fibrosis; diabetes (including type 1 or type 2); serious heart conditions, including heart failure, coronary artery disease, congenital heart disease, cardiomyopathies, and pulmonary hypertension; moderate to severe high blood pressure; obesity (body mass index [BMI] ≥30 kg/m2); chronic liver disease, including cirrhosis; sickle cell disease; thalassemia; cerebrovascular disease; neurologic conditions (dementia); end stage renal disease; organ transplantation; cancer; human immunodeficiency virus (HIV) infection and other immunodeficiencies; hepatitis B infection; sleep apnea.

-The duration of individual participation, including screening, will be maximum 2 years and 3 months.
+The duration of individual participation, including screening, will be maximum 2 years and 1 month.
 If a participant is unable to complete the study, but has not withdrawn consent, an early exit visit will be conducted.
 The end-of-study is considered as the completion of the last visit for the last participant in the study.